Roman consul: Imperial duties

 After Augustus became the first Roman emperor in 27 BC with the establishment of the Principate, the consuls lost most of their powers and responsibilities.
-Though still officially the highest office of the state, with the emperor's superior imperium they were merely a symbol of Rome's republican heritage.
-One of the two consular positions was often occupied by emperors themselves and eventually became reserved solely for the emperor.
-However, the imperial consuls maintained the right to preside at meetings of the Senate, exercising this right at the pleasure of the emperor.
-They partially administered justice in extraordinary cases, and presented games in the Circus Maximus and all public solemnities in honor of the emperor at their own expense.
+Though still officially the highest office of the state, they were merely a symbol of Rome's republican heritage.
+One of the two consular positions was often occupied by emperors themselves, especially from the 3rd century onwards.
+However, the imperial consuls maintained the right to preside at meetings of the Senate.
+They could also administer matters of justice, and organize games (ludi) and all public solemnities at their own expense.

-After the expiration of their offices, the ex-consuls usually governed one of the provinces that were administered by the Senate.
-They usually served proconsular terms of three to five years.

 Consular dating

 Roman dates were customarily kept according to the names of the two consuls who took office that year, much like a regnal year in a monarchy.
 For instance, the year 59 BC in the modern calendar was called by the Romans "the consulship of Caesar and Bibulus", since the two colleagues in the consulship were Gaius Julius Caesar and Marcus Calpurnius Bibulus, although Caesar dominated the consulship so thoroughly that year that it was jokingly referred to as "the consulship of Julius and Caesar".
 The date the consuls took office varied: from 222 BC to 153 BC they took office 15 March, and due to the Second Celtiberian War, from 153 BC onwards the consuls took office on 1 January.
 The practice of dating years ab urbe condita (from the supposed foundation date of Rome) was less frequently used.

-In Latin, the ablative absolute construction is frequently used to express the date, such as "M. Messalla et M. Pupio Pisone consulibus", translated literally as "Marcus Messalla and Marcus Pupius Piso being the consuls", which appears in Caesar's De Bello Gallico.
+In Latin, the ablative absolute construction is frequently used to express the date, such as "M. Messalla et M. Pupio Pisone consulibus", translated literally as "With Marcus Messalla and Marcus Pupius Piso (being) the consuls", with 'being' implied, as it appears in Caesar's De Bello Gallico.